Table Of Contents

 How Effective is the Shot?

-- 1 out of 100 women will get pregnant each year if they always use the birth control method as directed
+- Less than 1 out of 100 women will get pregnant each year if they always use the birth control method as directed

-If the method is used within the first seven days of your period, you are protected against pregnancy immediately.
-If you get a shot within five days after an abortion, miscarriage, or within 3 weeks of giving birth, you are projected against pregnancy.
+If taken within the first seven days of your period, you are immediately safe from becoming pregnant.
+The same is true if taken within five days after an abortion, miscarriage, or within 3 weeks of giving birth.

-Each shot will protect you against pregnancy for a 12 week period.
-After every 12th week, it is important to go back to the health care provider to receive another shot.
+Each birth control shot will protect you against pregnancy for a 12 week period.
+After every 12 weeks, it is important to go back to your health care provider to receive another shot.
 If you are two or more weeks late getting it, they will ask you to take a pregnancy test.

 How Safe is the Shot?